OkanLimitless/webpage-creator/DOMAIN_SETUP.md

 If your landing pages work but the root domain shows 404:

+1. Verify that you have either:
+   - A CNAME record for the root domain pointing to cname.vercel-dns.com (preferred), OR
-1. Verify that the A record for the root domain exists and points to 76.76.21.21
+   - An A record for the root domain pointing to 76.76.21.21 (fallback)
 2. Check that the domain is verified in Vercel
 3. Generate a root page for the domain in the application